JanHerca/urantiapedia/output/wikijs/en/article/Carmelo_Martinez/Futuro_de_Urantia_segun_el_LU.md

 And let's get down to business.
 The evolution of humanity on any inhabited planet is an ascension from the initial barbarism to the won perfection of the final ages of light and life.
 And this ascent always goes through certain stages that are defined and characterized, as I have said, in paper 52.

 Following this information from the Book, I have prepared a painting, or rather, Eduardo has prepared it because I am very bad at drawing.
-This chart summarizes what LU says of these stages for an “average” planet, but as you know very well our planet is an “oddball” that strays far from the average line due to the misfortunes of the Caligastia betrayal and of the mistake that our material children made.
+This chart summarizes what UB says of these stages for an “average” planet, but as you know very well our planet is an “oddball” that strays far from the average line due to the misfortunes of the Caligastia betrayal and of the mistake that our material children made.

 It is the case, for example, that on our planet we have received a Son of bestowal, Michael of Nebadon himself, without having previously welcomed a magisterial Son, thus breaking the average sequence of arrival of Sons.